ashejim/C964/_sources/intro.md

 # Welcome to C964!

 Welcome!
 For the Computer Science capstone project, you'll develop and present a machine learning application solving a proposed problem.
 The problem, the solution, and the presentation as a final product are up to you!
 The capstone allows you to demonstrate the application of skills collected throughout the CS program.
-Most importantly, the crucial skill setting CS majors apart, learning and applying new things.
+Most importantly, that crucial skill setting CS majors apart, learning and applying new things.
 You are a problem-solver; this is your opportunity to shine.

 The capstone includes three parts: